Welcome to Surrey Adult Learning

 This page contains all the information you need to have whilst learning with us and explains what you can expect from us and what we expect from you.

 We urge you read through before starting your course.

 - Term dates

 - Additional learner support

-- Information and advice about learning
+- Information, advice and guidance about learning

 - Health and safety